 Note: In Celery 3.0+ the setting CELERY_ENABLE_UTC is enabled by default (it is set to True).
 This setting, if enabled, makes the dates and times in messages to be converted to use the UTC timezone.

-The django-celery package defines a result backend to keep track of the state of the tasks.
-To install it:
+If you want to store task results in the Django database, you’ll have to install the django-celery package.
+This package defines a result backend to keep track of the state of the tasks.
+To install it use:

 $ pip install django-celery